NIEM/NIEM.github.io/niem-releases/index.md

 ## Under Development: NIEM 5.0

-**[NIEM 5.0 release candidate 3](https://github.com/NIEM/NIEM-Releases/releases/tag/niem-5.0rc3)** is now available for review!
+**[NIEM 5.0 release candidate 4](https://github.com/NIEM/NIEM-Releases/releases/tag/niem-5.0rc4)** is now available for review!

-The release package is available at [NIEM-Releases](https://github.com/NIEM/NIEM-Releases/releases/tag/niem-5.0rc3) on GitHub and may also be downloaded as a [zip file](https://github.com/NIEM/NIEM-Releases/archive/niem-5.0rc3.zip).
+The release package is available at [NIEM-Releases](https://github.com/NIEM/NIEM-Releases/releases/tag/niem-5.0rc4) on GitHub and may also be downloaded as a [zip file](https://github.com/NIEM/NIEM-Releases/archive/niem-5.0rc4.zip).
 The package includes XML schemas, documentation spreadsheets, a change log, a JSON-LD context file, and a README.

 {: .note}
-> Please email feedback to <niem-comments@lists.gatech.edu> or submit a new [5.0 issue](https://github.com/NIEM/NIEM-Releases/issues/new?labels=5.0) by **Friday, October 16, 2020**.
+> Please email feedback to <niem-comments@lists.gatech.edu> or submit a new [5.0 issue](https://github.com/NIEM/NIEM-Releases/issues/new?labels=5.0) by **Monday, October 19, 2020**.

 The final 5.0 release is expected to be published Fall 2020.

 ### Recent changes
 {:.no_toc}

-Several minor changes have been made based on RC2 feedback.
+Several minor changes have been made based on RC2 and RC3 feedback.
 These are:

 - Updated GENC CSV files to exclude GENC codes marked 'exclusion'
 - Updated GENC enumerations to exclude GENC codes marked 'exclusion'